lsaravia/mfsba/README.md

 ﻿Saravia LA, et al. 2012.
 Multifractal growth in periphyton communities.
 Oikos.

-mfSBA estimate both spectra and outputs data to evaluate the fits
+mfSBA estimate both spectra and outputs data to evaluate the fits.
+A more detailed description is in the file mfSBA_README.

 mfSBArnz estimate the Dq spectrun and randomize the original image N times to calculate a confidence interval to test the hipothesis that the original distribution